monk-io/docs/docs/monkscript/yaml/index.md

 By not deciding the meaning based on names, MonkScript allows for custom naming of all "special" sections.
 Notice that `foo` has `containers` but `bar` has `fun-boxes`.
 Both `containers` and `fun-boxes` has the same meaning to Monk as only the descriptor matters.

-Not relying on key names allows MonkScript to be extended with every new release without affecting the existing templates.
+Not relying on key names allows MonkScript to be extended with every new release without affecting the existing Kits.

 :::info